-Phyllis Gutierrez Kenney Place, which will offer 33 units of permanent housing with supportive services for single individuals, is scheduled for completion in late December 2013.
+Phyllis Gutiérrez Kenney Place, which will offer 33 units of permanent housing with supportive services for single individuals, is scheduled for completion in late December 2013.
 Located across the street from Santos Place, the program will provide case management, access to resources, and community connections for formerly homeless men and women.
 (The waiting list for Phyllis Gutiérrez Kenney Place is currently closed.
 We will not be accepting referrals at this time, and will notify all applicants of their status in the next few weeks.)

 Santos Place offers 42 transitional housing units for single homeless men and women – including veterans – with three ADA-accessible units.
 Residents receive ongoing case management from referring agencies and a wide array of onsite support services, and they may stay for up to two years.

 Santos Place operates on a mutual housing model where residents take part in management and decision-making regarding their housing.
 (We accept referrals from the Salvation Army, Community Psychiatric Clinic, St. Vincent de Paul and Veterans Administration.)

 Approximately 125 children live at Sand Point's Brettler Family Place, and 63% are school age.